Home Forensic Scientist Forensic Science Programs in West Virginia

 First, get as much practical experience as you can.
 This doesn’t just mean lab hours; it also means putting in time for an internship or practicum.
 You should also devote time to networking and getting established in the criminal justice community.
 You may do so by joining local organizations as a student.

 You may look into becoming a forensic science technician if you want to build your career in the laboratory.
 In the crime lab, you may work with investigators in different departments to deliver the evidence analysis they need.
-By the year 2024, job openings for criminal investigators may increase 3% (O*Net, 2017).
+Forensic science technicians earn an average salary of $50,120 per year in West Virginia (BLS, 2022).
+Job openings for forensic science technicians may increase 13% nationwide through 2030 (CareerOneStop, 2022).

 Your forensic education can also benefit you if you choose to become a criminal investigator.
 This job may require more community involvement, interaction with other criminal justice agencies, and irregular hours.
-West Virginia criminal investigators earn an average of $59,760 per year (Bureau of Labor Statistics, 2017).
-Demand for investigators may increase 3% by the year 2024 (O*Net, 2017).
+West Virginia criminal investigators earn an average of $87,670 per year (Bureau of Labor Statistics, 2022).
+Demand for criminal investigators may increase 2% nationwide through 2030 (CareerOneStop, 2022).

 Consider becoming a coroner if you prefer to work alone and devote your attention to one task at a time.
-West Virginia coroners currently earn an average annual salary of $54,170 (BLS, 2017).
-This field is relatively steady, with an anticipated 2% boost in job openings between 2014 and 2024 (O*Net, 2017).
+West Virginia coroners currently earn a median annual salary of $62,400.
+This field is relatively steady, with an anticipated 2% boost in job openings through 2030 (CareerOneStop, 2022).
 This career path is slightly different from other forensic science careers; although it is part of the criminal justice industry, it also requires extensive collaboration with health and human services departments.

 With West Virginia’s variety of forensic science degrees, you may get a jumpstart on your career.